What can you expect when exploring Peru’s iconic and mesmerising Machu Picchu in one day?

-Ready at sparrow fart (Australian term) around 4:30 am, you have an option to either hike an hour to the Machu Picchu entrance and arrive by 6am, or take the official bus from Aguas Calientes, which you need to book the day before.
+Ready at Sparrow fart (Australian term) around 4:30 am, you have the option to either hike an hour to the Machu Picchu entrance and arrive by 6am, or take the official bus from Aguas Calientes, which you need to book the day before.

-After walking 75 kilometres over 4 days on the Salkantay trek, we succumb and pay for the expensive bus.
+After experiencing the hard 75-kilometre walk over 4 days on the Salkantay trek, decided to succumb and pay for the expensive bus.

 Arriving at the entrance, the air is alive and buzzing with excitement as travellers from around the world have come to lay eyes on this incredible Inca citadel.
 Visitor numbers are restricted to 2,500 people on any given day.

-Your passport is stamped with the obligatory Machu Picchu stamp, before we enter a world of mystery and awe.
-This year is the 100th year anniversary, since its discovery, so my passport stamp is special.
+Your passport is stamped with the obligatory Machu Picchu stamp before entering a world of mystery and awe.
+This year (2011) is the 100th year anniversary of its discovery, so my passport stamp is very special.

 As the most famous archaeological site on the continent and etched into our subconscious just as the Pyramids are, Machu Picchu lives up to every expectation and more.

-Whether in my mind or a reality, the thrill of actually being here sends shivers up my spine and goose bumps appear on my arms.
+Whether in my mind or reality, the thrill of actually being here sends shivers up my spine and goosebumps appear on my arms.
 It’s a moment of clarity and realisation that makes you feel so insignificant, whilst standing amongst aged fragments and ingenuity of the previous 500 years.

-The hostile mountain range and hidden location, suggests that the Incas did not want this city to be found.
+The hostile mountain range and hidden location, suggest that the Incas did not want this city to be found.

-Almost completely encircled by the Urubamba River – Incan name of Vilcamayo (Sacred River) – marvelling at how this splendid city was erected from the plateau’s stones and at this altitude, is baffling.
+Almost completely encircled by the Urubamba River, the Incan name of Vilcamayo (Sacred River), marvelling at how this splendid city was erected from the plateau’s stones and at this altitude, is baffling.

 As the Incas believed the sun was their God, viewing a sunrise or sunset from specific locations within Machu Picchu, aligns accurately with important religious mountains, during a solstice or equinox.